vruusmann/blog/_posts/2014-05-12-testing_pmml_applications.md

 }
 ```

 The batch utility class performs value comparisons according to the [model verification](http://www.dmg.org/v4-3/ModelVerification.html) principles.
 In brief, categorical and ordinal field values must match exactly, whereas continuous field values must fall within the acceptable range.
-The range checking algorithm is implemented in another utility class `org.jpmml.evaluator.VerificationUtil`.
+The range checking algorithm is implemented in the `org.jpmml.evaluator.VerificationUtil` utility class.
 It is controlled by two parameters `precision` and `zeroThreshold`.
 The acceptable range is defined relative to the expected value.
 The actual value is acceptable if it satisfies the condition: `(expected value * (1 - precision)) <= actual value <= (expected value * (1 + precision))`.
 This approach becomes numerically unstable when the expected value is zero or very close to it.
 In such case the acceptable range is defined in absolute terms.
 The condition becomes: `-1 * zeroThreshold <= actual value <= zeroThreshold`.

 The above Java source code specifies both parameters as 1.e-6 (that is, one part per million or 0.000001, respectively).
 This batch job can be broken for demonstration purposes by changing the value of the "Probability\_setosa" field of the first expected output record from "1" to "0.9999989".
 The failure message is the following: